aaryan-mayekar-04/Python-EDA-Project-for-Data-Analysis/README.md

 3.]
 Customer segments such as young adults and families contribute notably to overall revenue.

-🎯 The combination of preprocessing and EDA provides meaningful, data-backed insights that can help retailers optimize inventory, marketing strategies, and promotional planning for future festive seasons.
+The combination of preprocessing and EDA provides meaningful, data-backed insights that can help retailers optimize inventory, marketing strategies, and promotional planning for future festive seasons.

+🤝 Contributing

+Contributions, suggestions, and new business questions are welcome!
+Feel free to submit an issue or open a pull request.

+⭐ Support

+If you found this project helpful or insightful, please consider giving it a star ⭐ to support its visibility!